artrayd/vuejs-freehand-svg-draw/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Known problems
-- When cursor comes out of canvas container, it throws error - but it doesn't affect on functionality.
+- When cursor comes out of canvas container, it throws error - but it doesn't affect functionality
 - If not scrolled to the top, mouse cursor distance is not calculated correctly and trace path appears in the wrong place